Skip to content

 |-- nativeplugins // Example project's local plugin folder

-|-- GCUniPlugin // ⭐️ GCUniPlugin native plugin package ⭐️
+|-- GCUniPlugin // ⭐️ GCUniPlugin Native Plugin Package ⭐️

-| |-- android // Stores dependencies and resource files required by the android plugin
+| |-- android // Folder containing android plugin dependencies and resource files

-| |-- ios // Stores dependencies and resource files required by the ios plugin
+| |-- ios // Folder containing ios plugin dependencies and resource files

 | |-- package.json // Plugin configuration file